vicdotcom/AI-Image-Detector/README.md

 Following [Grommelt et al. (2024)](https://arxiv.org/abs/2403.17608), the residual dimension/compression differences are normalized directly:
 - **Re-encode the AI images at JPEG QF = 96** to match the real images' compression.
-- **Content balancing:** *"We then sampled the same number of generated images for each 512x512 generator.
-To avoid disparities in content distribution between natural and generated images, we ensured an equal number of natural and generated images per ImageNet class."*
 - Crop/resize both real and AI images to a uniform 512x512 so a transform is never applied to only one class.

 ### Image integrity checks (`Integrity.py`)